Eighteen months. Many things that we somehow feel lasted a lot

 The odd thing about Gee 1036 is that the group was missing on "Miracle In The Rain."
 That's right, although the label said "Teenagers" there was only a single voice to be heard.
 The song was given to the group at the last moment (actually at the recording session).
 Since it was easy for the lead singer to learn it, without anyone having to devise intricate background harmonies, Frankie was told to record it and "the group would put in the rest later."
 The cracks were starting to appear.
 Also, look what kind of material the Teenagers are recording.
 Here's one of the top five Rock and Roll groups in the country, and they're being given almost exclusively pop standard material.
 Now it's true that Fats Domino had had hits in 1956 with the standards "When My Dreamboat Comes Home" and "Blueberry Hill," but it seems like the Teenagers are now recording nothing but pop!

 An unusual tour for a Rock and Roll group: in the Spring of 1957, the Teenagers did some performances in Panama City and Colón, in Panama.
-When they got back, it was off on another tour of England (their first had been the previous summer), which lasted for 12 weeks.
+When they got back, at the end of March, it was off on another tour of England (their first had been the previous summer), which lasted for 12 weeks.
 This time, they got to play the London Palladium, possibly the most prestigious theater in the world.
 They not only impressed the crowds at the theater, they impressed the management of their London hotel (by making a mess of the place and generally acting like the feared "Ugly Americans" - try to picture this precocious 14-year-old smoking the biggest cigar he could find).
 Frankie also shocked the world by admitting that his favorite music was progressive jazz.

 While there, Frankie did three sessions by himself.
 Rudy Traylor had been sent along as musical director, and it had been announced that the Teenagers would release an album called Frankie Lymon and the Teenagers at the London Palladium.
 The rest of the guys figured that when they came back to the States, they'd do their background parts.
 They were again told that "the time was already booked and the lead part was the easiest to learn and record."
 Rudy told them that back in New York they'd get to overdub all the sides.
 But things didn't work out quite that way.
 Here are the sessions: